philltran/message_private/README.md

  -------------------------------------------------------------------------------
  Work above required before releasing 1st beta release.
  -------------------------------------------------------------------------------
- * Threads can be created using comments on a private message, which will be a thread.
+ * Threads can be created using entity reference field on a private message, which reference the message being replied to.
 A new permission to reply to messages can be created if necessary.
 An admin screen can be used to enable or disable threads to turn on/off replies on all private messages (Reply, Reply All).
-A tpl.php template will need to be added for indentation/presentation.
+A tpl.php template and perhaps a css file will need to be added for indentation / presentation.
  * Flag module on user entity to block/unblock users from messaging them
  * Flag module on message entity to show/hide messages from users own display
  * Integrate with rolereference module or similar to provide sending to users